 Japan is truly a monolingual country.

-For most jobs in Japan, you require having an outstanding grasp of the Japanese language.
-If you accomplish N2, it will play a significant role in finding employment in the country.
+For most jobs in Japan, you require an outstanding grasp of the Japanese language.
+So, if you accomplish N2, it will play a significant role in finding employment in the country.

-And if you hope to work as a nurse, caregiver, doctor, or working in the medical field.
-In that situation, JLPT N1 is often necessary to take Japan’s national exams for nurse and medical practitioners.
+And if you hope to work as a nurse, caregiver, doctor, or in the medical field.
+Then, JLPT N1 is often necessary to take Japan’s national exams for nurses and medical practitioners.

 After clearing N2 and N1, you will receive 15 and 10 points under the government’s “Point-based Preferential Immigration Treatment System for Highly Skilled Foreign Professionals.”